fathyb/parcel-plugin-typescript/README.md

 ## Configuration

-You can pass a `parcelTsPluginOptions` object in your `tsconfig.json` :
+For configuration, you can pass a `parcelTsPluginOptions` object in your `tsconfig.json`:
 ```js
 {
   "compilerOptions": {...},